ndp/ts-playground/src/env/README.md

 - When setting up a project in a new environment, things break.
 It can be obvious, or it can be an exception that is thrown after some time.
 It can be a bit of a treasure hunt to find and fix these.
 - When you start working on a project, incomplete or outdated documentation may mean it's hard to get a project working.
-- When an environmental variable is used in multiple parts of the code, it may be used inconsistently.
+- When an environment variable is used in multiple parts of the code, it may be used inconsistently.
 Maintaining and updating default values may be error prone.

 ## Features: